psalaets/ogs-move-timing/README.md

 ### type

-- `inline` - All the bookmarklet code is inlined into a link.
-This runs instantly but users have to re-bookmark to get code updates.
+- `inline` - All the bookmarklet code is inlined into a link on the page.
+This runs instantly when triggered but users have to re-bookmark to get code updates.
 Probably has a [size limitation](https://stackoverflow.com/q/417142).
 - `lazy-load` - The bookmarklet code is lazy-loaded when bookmarklet is run.
-This has a slight delay (while downloading the script) but users always get the latest version of the bookmarklet.
+This has a slight delay when triggered but users always get the latest version of the bookmarklet.

 ### url